 The idea behind our browser-based reading experience (OverDrive Read) is simple.
 When you see a book you like, you can start reading it with just a single click.
 We call this, "see book, read book," and it opens up all sorts of possibilities.

-Since OverDrive Read uses HTML5, most current web browsers are compatible.
-You can read on your computer (Windows, Mac, or Linux), your phone (iOS 5+ or Android 2.3+), and your tablet (iOS 5+ or Android 2.3+).
-Your reading progress and bookmarks will sync and show up on whatever device you open an OverDrive Read book on.
+Since OverDrive Read uses HTML5, most up-to-date web browsers are compatible.
+You can read on your computer (Windows, Mac, or Linux), your phone (iOS 7+, Android 2.3+, or Windows Phone 8), and your tablet (iOS 7+, Android 2.3+, or Windows RT/8).
 You can read more about compatibility here.

 Try an OverDrive Read sample now to see how it works.